iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.5/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 2 reviews"/>
 </p>

+> I have to keep swching back and forth between covid notification apps to make this work, despite using processes fir keeping app awake and do on.
+Just a pain.<br> :date: __2021-06-21 18:30:22__

 > Surprisingly useless.
 I kept the app on 24/7 for almost the entire pandemic and it never notified me, never got local outbreak information, nothing.<br> :date: __2021-05-20 22:30:48__

 > Repeatedly stops sending notifications unless I uninstall and reinstall.<br> :date: __2021-05-05 01:27:21__